voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 .. note::

-    An evaluation patches view will only contain patches for the contents of the input collection, which may differ from the view on which the ``eval_key`` evaluation was performed.
+    Evaluation patches views generate patches for **only** the contents of the current view, which may differ from the view on which the ``eval_key`` evaluation was performed.
 This may exclude some labels that were evaluated and/or include labels that were not evaluated.

     If you would like to see patches for the exact view on which an evaluation was performed, first call